 Social security coverage for self-employed persons

-If you come to Finland from another EU or EEA country or Switzerland, you have worked as a self-employed person continuously for at least 4 months and arranged insurance under the Self-Employed Persons' Pensions Act (yrittäjän eläkelaki YEL), you are covered under the Finnish social security system from the start of the self-employment.
+If you come to Finland from another EU or EEA country, Switzerland or the United Kingdom, and you have worked as a self-employed person continuously for at least 4 months and taken out insurance under the Self-Employed Persons' Pensions Act (YEL), you are as a self-employed person entitled to benefits from the start of your self-employment.

 If you move to Finland as a self-employed person from a country other than the EU or EEA countries, Switzerland or the United Kingdom, you are, as a self-employed person, entitled to benefits if your move to and residence in Finland are considered permanent.
 In addition, you must have taken out insurance under the Self-Employed Persons’ Pensions Act (YEL).